Revisiting the Strange Cinematic Debut of Deadpool in X-Men Origins: Wolverine

 Katz is less diplomatic.
 During his Geek Generation interview, he attributed the mishandling of Deadpool in X-Men Origins as his reason for quitting the studio.
 Initially, while at New Line, Katz noticed that a young actor named Ryan Reynolds was stealing all the scenes as Hannibal King in the third installment of the Marvel vampire franchise and New Line property Blade Trinity, portraying — you guessed it — a katana-wielding wiseass.
 “The right character for Ryan is Deadpool,” Katz recalled thinking on set. “[Then] I get hired at Fox.
 I’m told that Wolverine is going to be a $70 million, almost R-rated, ’70s revenge movie.
 But then what happens is that it becomes a summer release and it becomes an X-Men 4 hybrid.”

 With a summer release comes a bigger budget, and with a bigger budget comes more explosions, plenty of CGI, lasers inevitably shooting from someone’s eyes, and, of course, an inflated cast.
-The studio decided they wanted X-Men Origins to have more X-Men characters to make it feel like an ensemble movie, so they brought in Gambit (Taylor Kitsch), Wraith (Wyclef Jean), and, as Katz remembers, Deadpool because “they liked the name … and that’s it.”
+The studio decided they wanted X-Men Origins to have more X-Men characters to make it feel like an ensemble movie, so they brought in Gambit (Taylor Kitsch), Wraith (Will.i.am), and, as Katz remembers, Deadpool because “they liked the name … and that’s it.”

 Fox invited Reynolds to film a cameo over a the course of a few days on location in Australia, but Katz — along with Kevin Feige, already a Marvel producer — still felt that this character-unveiling strategy was squandering a huge property.
 Reynolds was similarly frustrated about debuting a character he felt very passionately about in such an ill-conceived way, but Fox presented him with an ultimatum: They were holding Wade Wilson hostage.
 The conversation at the time was, “if you want to play Deadpool, this is your chance to introduce him,” Reynolds said in 2016.
 “And if you don’t want to introduce him in this fashion, we’ll have someone else play him.”